Three Peaks of Bali to Climb

 Mount Batur volcano

 It is the most famous, popular and easiest volcano for hiking.
 Its height is only 1717 meters, and no physical training is needed to climb it, so it attracts hundreds of tourists every day.
-If you haven't tr
+If you are coming to Bali for a couple of weeks and have no experience with mountain climbing, we recommend starting from this volcano.

 Facts about Batur